Comment on page

 What is the maximum Loan-to-Value (LTV) ratio?

-The maximum LTV ratio defines the maximum amount of currency that can be borrowed with a specific collateral.
+The maximum LTV ratio defines the maximum amount that can be borrowed against a specific collateral.
 Maximum LTV is expressed as a percentage.
-For example, a Maximum LTV of 75% means that for every 1 CELO worth of collateral, borrowers will be able to borrow 0.75 CELO worth of another currency.
+For example, a Maximum LTV of 75% means that for every 1 CELO worth of collateral, borrowers can borrow 0.75 CELO worth of another currency.
 Once a loan is taken, the LTV evolves with market conditions.

 What asset do I need to repay?

-You need to repay the same asset you borrowed.
+You repay the same asset you borrowed.
 For example, if you borrow 1 CELO then you need to repay 1 CELO plus interest.

 What is the difference between variable and stable interest rates?

-Variable interest rates can change from block to block and are determined by the utilization of an asset pool.
+Variable interest rates can change from block to block and are determined by the utilization of a market.
 Stable interest rates are intended to not change in the short term but could reset under certain market conditions.

 When could my stable rate be reset?

 Your stable rate could reset if the average borrow rate is lower than 25% APY and the utilization rate is over 95%.

 How do I switch my interest rate type?